RomainChamb/ghibli-encyclopedia/docs/system-behaviour.md

 ### Goal

-The user can add a movie to his favorite
+The visitor can add a movie to his favorite

 ### Preconditions
-- The user has accessed the application page and view the movie list
+- The visitor has accessed the application page and view the movie list

 ### Main success scenario
-1. The user click on the add to favorite button
+1. The visitor click on the add to favorite button
 2. The system retrieve the actual date
 3. The system save the movie to favorite
-4. notification inform the user that the movie has been added to his favorite
+4. notification inform the visitor that the movie has been added to his favorite

 ### Postconditions
 - The favorite is saved into the system
-- The user receive a notification
+- The visitor receive a notification

 ## Use Case Narrative : Remove movie from favorite